StevenVuong/compvis_faces/README.md

 -  Determine whose face it is (face recognition)
     -  Train by augmenting input data of a single person (training)
     -  Single image of each news presenter (setup); augment then run
--  Face sentiment analysis
+-  Face sentiment analysis -> Building a regular CNN
--  Do analysis matching of face and sentiment? bwahaha!

 SideGoal: